-I found myself struggling with these boundless thoughts, quite often, during my solo bike expedition to Spiti Valley – a trip which made me believe, in just 9 days, that everything falls into place when you really want it to.
+I found myself struggling with these boundless thoughts, regularly, during my solo bike expedition to Spiti Valley – a trip which made me believe, in just 9 days, that everything falls into place when you really want it to.
 Once you embrace the true spirit of the journey, it reveals itself to you.
-It was a beautiful experience now that I think back.

-A road trip to the world’s one of the most isolated roads in Spiti Valley is a tough experience.
+A road trip to the world’s one of the most isolated roads in Spiti Valley, is nonetheless a tough experience.
 You need to drive for long hours, look after your ride, calculate kilometres, and take many survival decisions.
-And doing it solo, is somewhere at the next level.
-Perhaps that’s what compelled me to try it out, at first place.
-Now that I’ve I managed to complete the journey in 9 days and while camping each night, I thought why now share my experiences all in one place.
+And doing it solo is somewhere at the next level.
+Perhaps that’s what compelled me to try it out at first place.
+Now that I’ve I managed to complete the journey in 9 days and while camping each night, I thought why not share my experiences all in one place.

 If you’re driving under the safety of a group – it’s not.
-Because then risking any technical issue or a tyre puncture doesn’t matter much.
-You’ve got a group of people to look after it.
-But when alone, you’ve got no mates to look after, and this realization makes a difference!
+Because then risking any technical issue or even a tyre puncture doesn’t matter much.
+You’ve a group of people to look after it, and to look after you.
+But when alone and no mates to look after, it makes a difference!

-But if you’re driving something, which is overall in shape, you’ll be fine.
+But if you’re driving a motorbike or a car, which is overall in shape, you should be fine.
 And don’t just run after a Bullet.
-I did it on Pulsar 200, and it turned out to be just perfect.
+I did it on Pulsar 200, and it turned out to be a perfect partner.
 Unless you’re riding a motorcycle which is over 180cc it should be good to carry a little luggage along with you.
-Just carry a few spare parts and your ride’s tool kit, in case of any minor worn-outs.
+Just carry a few spare parts and your ride’s toolkit, in case of any minor worn-outs.

 From Shimla to Wangdu (190Kms) the road stays pretty much in good condition throughout the year.
 From Wangtu, however, it becomes a long moody stretch, wearing an uninviting face for most of the time, to all the way to Nako (128Kms) and further ahead to Kaza (80Kms).
-From Kaza to Kunzum la (75Kms) – it seems no better than a dirt-track, before it turns even more nasty all the way to Gramphu (61kms).
-At Gramphu you merge with the happy traffic of Manali-Leh (65Kms), and the road is pretty good here.
+From Kaza to Kunzum la (75Kms) – it seems no better than a dirt-track before it turns even nastier all the way to Gramphu (61kms).
+At Gramphu you merge with the happy traffic of Manali-Leh (65Kms) and the road becomes pretty good too afterwards.

 Since luggage is most common among any kind of traveler, it would be great to always have a list of things to carry with yourself.
-It would certainly be extremely handy when the plans were abrupt and you decided to leave in a night.
-I have therefore compiled a list of few important things that you must carry with you for the trip.
-As long as you’ve them, and own a basic knowledge regarding how to play with them, you are good to go:
+It would certainly be extremely handy when the plans were abrupt and you decided to leave the next morning.
+I have therefore compiled a list of few important things that you must carry with you for a road trip to Spiti Valley.
+As long as you’ve them, and own a basic technical knowledge, you are good to go:

 - Medicine and First Aid Kit